leighvarley/triply/README.md

 -delete a specific recommendation that I created

-Project two:
-For project two, I will create users and allow them to log in and to create, read, update and delete recommendations.
-I will add comments if I have time.

-Eventually, I would like to create a social network for travellers where users can create profiles and connect with their frinds and family to share travel advice.
-I would also like to create features that allow users to share photos, tag their recommendations, store trip itenaries, and more.
+Eventually, I would like to expand this project into a social network for travelers where users can create profiles and connect with their friends and family to share travel advice.
+I would also like to create features that allow users to share photos, tag their recommendations, store trip itineraries, comment on exiting recommendations, and more.

 ERD: https://www.lucidchart.com/documents/edit/d337d0f1-a5dc-4e20-ad86-8a1dff117b00